PixievoltNo1/svelte-webext-storage-adapter/README.md

 <i>string, array, object, or `null`</i>

 This can be any of the same values accepted by [`StorageArea.get`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/StorageArea/get).
 Using `null` will allow the store group to read and write any key in storage.
-Unlike `StorageArea.get`, default values specified in the object form are guaranteed to survive the round trip.
+Unlike `StorageArea.get`, default values specified in the object form will survive the round trip regardless of type.

 ```javascript
 // Example: Specifying keys with default values